‘The motivator’

 “Forever short on time but always oozing passion.”

-Businesses that fall into this category are usually bigger than sole traders, and often involve more people (although this is not always the case).
+Businesses that fall into this category are usually bigger than sole traders and often involve more people (although this is not always the case).

 Private limited companies and Limited Liability Partnerships [LLPS] prepare formal structured accounts that have set formats and disclosures.
 These are filed on public record at Companies House, and for limited companies, also with HMRC.
-Submission deadlines are normally based on the business’ year end date.
+Submission deadlines are normally based on the business’ year-end date.

 As the name suggests, for private limited companies and LLP’s there is a legal separation between the business assets and the owner(s)’ personal assets, so that any business liability will normally fall on the business to settle, and not the business owner – the owner(s) have limited liability.